OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 </div>

-In general there seems to be a large difference in the outputs (spatial patterns) of `maxlike` and `solitude`, nevertheless `solitude` also predicts that the temperature regime seem to be the most limiting factor for the Tiger mosquito.
-The package `solitude` by default only returns anomaly scores, which are abstract and should not be interpreted as probability of occurrence at all.
+In general there seems to be a large difference in the outputs (spatial patterns) of `maxlike` and `solitude`, nevertheless the predictions seem to show overall similar patterns: both `maxlike` and `solitude` predict that the temperature regime seem to be the most limiting factor for the Tiger mosquito.
+Note, however, that `solitude` by default only returns anomaly scores, which are abstract and should not be interpreted as probability of occurrence at all.

 ## Modeling distribution of mosquitos through time